thomas1400/scrolling-game-platform/doc/plan/DESIGN_PLAN.md

 * Begins Loop Again

 ## Design Details
-*This section describes each module introduced in the Overview in detail (as well as any other sub-modules that may be needed but are not significant to include in a high-level description of the program).
-Describe how each module's API handles specific features given in the assignment specification, what resources it might use, how it collaborates with other modules, and how each could be extended to include additional requirements (from the assignment specification or discussed by your team).
-Finally, justify the decision to create each module with respect to the design's key goals, principles, and abstractions.*

 ### View:
 The View module is fairly simple: it contains the Screens to be displayed by the Application.
 Each Screen extends the `Screen` class, which implements the `Displayable` interface.
 All Displayable objects contain a method `getDisplay` that returns a JavaFX Group.